indieweb/wordpress-micropub/readme.txt

 Does *not* support multithreading.
 PHP doesn't really either, so it generally won't matter, but just for the record.

 Supports Experimental Extensions to Micropub:
-* [Post Status](https://indieweb.org/Micropub-extensions#Post_Status) - Either `published` or `draft`
+* [Post Status](https://github.com/indieweb/micropub-extensions/issues/19) - Either `published` or `draft`
-* [Visibility](https://indieweb.org/Micropub-extensions#Visibility) - Either `public` or `private`.
+* [Visibility](https://github.com/indieweb/micropub-extensions/issues/11) - Either `public` or `private`.
 * [Location Visiblity](https://indieweb.org/Micropub-extensions#Location_Visibility) - Either `public`, `private`, or `protected`
 * [Query for Post List](https://github.com/indieweb/micropub-extensions/issues/4) - Supports query for the last x number of posts.
-* [Query for Support Queries](https://github.com/indieweb/micropub-extensions/issues/7) - Returns a list of query parameters the endpoint supports
+* [Query for Supported Queries](https://github.com/indieweb/micropub-extensions/issues/7) - Returns a list of query parameters the endpoint supports
 * [Query for Supported Properties](https://github.com/indieweb/micropub-extensions/issues/8) - Returns a list of which supported experimental properties the endpoint supports so the client can choose to hide unsupported ones.
+* [Discovery of Media Endpoint using Link Rel](https://github.com/indieweb/micropub-extensions/issues/15) - Adds a link header for the media endpoint
+* [Last Media Uploaded](https://github.com/indieweb/micropub-extensions/issues/10) - Supports querying for the last image uploaded ...set to within the last hour

-If an experimental property is not set to one of these options, the plugin will return HTTP 400 with body:
+If an experimental property is not set to one of the noted options, the plugin will return HTTP 400 with body:

     {
       "error": "invalid_request",